Are you a Law Abiding Dog Owner?

 Road Traffic Incidents

-Unfortunate, accidents sometimes happen when a dog is hit and injured by a vehicle.
-The driver of the car or motorbike must notify the Police within 24 hours if there is no person with the dog when the incident occurs.
+Unfortunately, accidents sometimes happen when a dog is hit and injured by a vehicle.
+If no one is with the dog when the incident occurs, the driver of the car or motorbike must notify the Police within 24 hours.

-Likewise, if your dog causes an accident or an event on the road that results in an injury, or even death to a third party, you, as the dog’s owner, could be liable.
-This is when a third-party liability insurance policy will prove very valuable to protect against any compensation or costs that may be levied on you.
+Likewise, if your dog causes an accident or an event on the road that results in an injury or even death to a third party, you, as the dog’s owner, could be liable.
+This is when a third-party liability insurance policy will prove valuable in protecting against any compensation or costs levied on you.

-As a responsible dog owner, it’s imperative that you know about and understands any legislation that relates to keeping a dog.
-This isn’t only for your or your dog’s benefit and to protect the wider community.
+As a responsible dog owner, it’s imperative that you know about and understand any legislation relating to keeping a dog.
+This isn’t only for your or your dog’s benefit but also to protect the wider community.

 Please remember that this article only provides an overview of the Laws, and it’s up to you to keep up to date and check current legislation in your local area.